Bupropion: Chemistry

 Bupropion is an aminoketone that belongs to the class of substituted cathinones and the more general class of substituted phenethylamines.
-The clinically used bupropion is racemic, that is a mixture of two enantiomers: S-bupropion and R-bupropion.
-Although the optical isomers on bupropion can be separated, they rapidly racemize under physiological conditions.
+It is also known structurally as 3-chloro-N-tert-butyl-β-keto-α-methylphenethylamine, 3-chloro-N-tert-butyl-β-ketoamphetamine, or 3-chloro-N-tert-butylcathinone.
+The clinically used bupropion is racemic, which is a mixture of two enantiomers: S-bupropion and R-bupropion.
+Although the optical isomers of bupropion can be separated, they rapidly racemize under physiological conditions.

+Bupropion is a small-molecule compound with the molecular formula C13H18ClNO and a molecular weight of 239.74 g/mol.
+It is a highly lipophilic compound, with an experimental log P of 3.6.
+Pharmaceutically, bupropion is used mainly as the hydrochloride salt but also to a lesser extent as the hydrobromide salt.

+A number of analogues of bupropion exist, such as hydroxybupropion, radafaxine, and manifaxine, among others.
+These compounds are norepinephrine–dopamine reuptake inhibitors (NDRIs) similarly to bupropion.
+The analogues of bupropion with the N-tert-butyl group removed or replaced with an N-methyl group, 3-chlorocathinone (3-CC) and 3-chloromethcathinone (3-CMC; clophedrone), respectively, are potent serotonin–norepinephrine–dopamine releasing agents (SNDRAs).
+They have been encountered as cathinone designer and recreational drugs.
+The analogue of bupropion with the N-tert-butyl group replaced with an N-cyclopropyl group is 3-chloro-N-cyclopropylcathinone (3Cl-CpC; PAL-433, RTI-6037-39).
+It is a hybrid serotonin releasing agent (SRA) and serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI) and was being investigated for potential treatment of cocaine dependence.

 There have been reported cases of false-positive urine amphetamine tests in persons taking bupropion.

 Synthesis

-It is synthesized in two chemical steps starting from 3'-chloro-propiophenone.
-The alpha position adjacent to the ketone is first brominated followed by nucleophilic displacement of the resulting alpha-bromoketone with t-butylamine and treated with hydrochloric acid to give bupropion as the hydrochloride salt in 75–85% overall yield.
+It is synthesized in two chemical steps starting from the phenone 3'-chloro-propiophenone.
+The alpha position adjacent to the ketone group is first brominated followed by 1. nucleophilic displacement at resulting alpha-bromoketone group of the Br-atom with t-butylamine (2,2-methylaminopropane) and 2. treatment with hydrochloric acid to give bupropion as the hydrochloride salt in 75–85% overall yield.